Linux kernel version history

-This article documents the version history of the Linux kernel, a free, open-source, and Unix-like kernel that is used in many computer systems worldwide.
+This article documents the broad, wide version history of the Linux kernel, a free, open-source, and Unix-like kernel that is used on many computer systems and web servers worldwide.

-Since the Linux kernel's creation by Linus Torvalds in 1991, it grew rapidly as many developers contributed to the project.
+Since the Linux kernel's creation by Linus Torvalds in 1991, it had rapidly gained popularity as many developers started contributing to the project.

 The kernel became self-hosting as of version 0.11 in December 1991.

-Linux 1.0.0 was released in March 1994, consisting of over 170,000 lines of source code.
+The version 1.0.0 of the kernel was released on March 1994, which consisted of around 176,250 lines in the original unmodified source code.